roots-id/cardano-anoncreds/cardano-anoncred-methods.md

 ## Consideration for publishing AnonCred objects in Cardano Blockchain as Transaction Metadata
 - The `resourceURI` can not be stored in the transaction metadata and must be reconstructed after the transaction is submitted to the blockchain
 - Currenctly, metadata field values can not be longer that 64 characters.
-If a field exceed that length, it shoud be stored as an array of strings and recosntructed back as one string after retrieval.
+If a field exceed that length, it shoud be stored as an array of strings of lenght lesss than 64 characters and recosntructed back as one string after retrieval.
 - In order to locate all `REV_REG_ENTRY`, we need to scan all blocks produced after creation of `REV_REG`.
-In order to facilitate the search, a random uint32 should be generated and used as metadata key for the `REV_REG` and all subsequent `REV_REG_ENTRY`.
+To facilitate the search, a random uint32 should be generated and used as metadata key for the `REV_REG` and all subsequent `REV_REG_ENTRY`.
 Blockchain databases are ussually indexed by the metadata key and queries can be speed up if are filtered by that field.

 ## Retrieving AnonCred objects
 Cardano Anoncred Objects can be retrieved from the blockchain by searching for a transaction that matchs the transaction hash defined in `objectId`.
-It's encouraged that a validatios takes place to:
+It's encouraged that a validatinos takes place to:
-- verify the checksum of the `ResourceObject`
+- verify the checksum of the `ResourceObject`.
+The checksum is a SHA256 hash of the JSON Resource Object stringified
-- verify the `publisherSignature` against the keys of the publisher DID
+- verify the `publisherSignature` against the keys of the publisher DID.
+The signature is a base64 encoded signature of the SHA256 hash of the JSON Resource Object stringified.
+The signature should be performed with the Verification Method Keys of the publisher DID.

 ## Generate and store `TAIL_FILE`
 It is recommended that implementors deploy an [Indy Tails Server](https://github.com/bcgov/indy-tails-server) to receive, store and serve Tails files.